Join Us

 How much is Membership?

 Membership is currently just £5 for adults and a nominal £1 for under 16s.
 The first £1 of the first payment buys a share in the Trust which is returned to the Trust when membership lapses.
-Please note there is no joint or family membership, but it would be really helpful to the Trust and the Club if as many members of the household as possible who support the Caley Jags could join.
+Please note there is no joint or family membership, but it would be really helpful to the Trust and the Club if as many members of the household as possible who support the Club could join.

 What happens next?